GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 - The `-waldir` flag specifies the path to the WAL directory, as configured in the [InfluxDB data settings](https://docs.influxdata.com/influxdb/v1/administration/config/#data-settings).
 - The `-out` flag specifies the output directory.

-After successfully executing the command, you will see the exported data, in InfluxDB line protocol, looks like the following:
+The exported data in InfluxDB line protocol looks like the following:

 ```txt
 disk,device=disk1s5s1,fstype=apfs,host=bogon,mode=ro,path=/ inodes_used=356810i 1714363350000000000